 - Work with lawyers

-- Work with the law
+- Work with the law or regulations

 - Want to reorient your career